microsoft/FluidFramework/packages/tools/devtools/devtools/README.md

 `Containers` to associate with the session, and (optionally) customized data visualization configurations for visualizing `Container` data.

-TODO: link to API docs once API shape has settled.

 #### About the [`DevtoolsLogger`][devtools-logger-docs]

 The `DevtoolsLogger` is an optional piece when calling `initializeDevtools` but it is strongly recommended that you use